-Use this calculator to estimate how much concrete in volume (cubic ft, cubic yards, or cubic meters), weight or number of bags you would need for your walls, columns, steps, slabs, footings, etc. It uses a standard readymix concrete density by default, but allows for a custom one as well.
+Use this concrete calculator to estimate how much concrete in volume (cubic ft, cubic yards, or cubic meters), weight or number of bags you would need for your walls, columns, steps, slabs, footings, etc. The calculator uses a standard readymix concrete density by default, but allows for a custom one as well.

 Most concretes in construction are lime-based, such as Portland cement concrete or calcium aluminate cement.
 Road construction is an exception since in asphalt concrete the cement material is bitumen.
 Polymer-based concretes are seldom used.
 Most concrete is embedded with reinforcing materials (e.g. rebar) which provide tensile strength (which concrete lacks on its own) resulting in reinforced concrete.